Mark & Verify

 High positioning accuracy of the print due to double-sided folding box guide, compatible with printers from Wolke, REA, Bluhm and Domino.
 Other printer types, e.g. DoD, can be implemented.
 Printing from above optional.
 The printing position on the folding box is variable and can be shifted electronically. and optimal use of sensors

 The print is inspected by area scan cameras with integrated illumination.
 The method used to read writing and codes was developed by scanware, is feature-based and optimised for high reading performance even in motion.
 Constant evaluation results independent of the number of taught-in character patterns.
-All common codes such as GS1 and crypto-code are integrated.
+All common codes such as GS1 are integrated.

 For boxes with a weight of up to 300 g, ejection takes place by blowing out.
 In the case of heavier units or sensitive objects, ejection takes place via a pusher that pushes faulty folding boxes onto a conveyor belt.